12 Stress Transformation

 These equations are known as the stress transformation equations.

-Alternatively, implementing the trig identities:
+Alternatively, implementing the trigonometric identities:

 \[ \begin{gathered} \cos ^2(\theta)=\frac{1+\cos (2 \theta)}{2} \\ \sin ^2(\theta)=\frac{1-\cos (2 \theta)}{2} \\ \sin (2 \theta)=2 \sin (\theta) \cos (\theta) \\ \cos (2 \theta)=\cos ^2(\theta)-\sin ^2(\theta) \end{gathered} \]